Gerald Williams (baseball): Tampa Bay Devil Rays (2000–2001)

 After the 1999 season, the Tampa Bay Devil Rays signed Williams to a two-year contract worth $5.75 million.
 In 2000, Williams set career highs with 21 home runs, 34 walks, 89 RBIs, 173 hits, 87 runs, and 30 doubles.
 Tampa Bay writers named Williams the team's most valuable player.
-On April 14, 2000, he hit the first home run at Comerica Park, the then-new home of the Detroit Tigers.
 On August 29, 2000, Williams was hit by a pitch thrown by Boston Red Sox pitcher Pedro Martínez.
 Williams charged the mound and started a bench-clearing brawl.
 During the brawl, he was one of eight members of the Rays ejected.

 Williams began the 2001 season batting .207, and the Devil Rays released him on June 25.

-New York Yankees (2001–2003)
+New York Yankees (2001–2002)

 Williams went back to the Yankees to finish the 2001 season and served as a backup outfielder.
 He remained on the postseason roster until the team lost the 2001 World Series to the Arizona Diamondbacks.
 In 2002, he spent most of the season in the minors, but played 33 games in the majors.